pingcap/tidb-operator/docs/setup.md

 When a new version of tidb-operator comes out, simply update the `operatorImage` in values.yaml and run the above command should be enough.
 But for safety reasons, you should get the new charts from tidb-operator repo and merge the old values.yaml with new values.yaml.
 And then upgrade as above.

 TiDB Operator is for TiDB cluster maintenance, what this means is that when TiDB cluster is up and running, you can just stop TiDB Operator and TiDB cluster still works well unless you need to do TiDB cluster maintenance like scaling, upgrading etc.

+## Upgrade Kubernetes

+When you have a major version change of Kubernetes, you need to make sure that the kubeSchedulerImageTag matches it.
+By default, this value is generated by helm during install/upgrade so you need to perform a helm upgrade to reset it.